Home /Search

 This collection is a legacy product that is no longer supported.
 It may not meet current government standards.The Canadian Digital Elevation Model (CDEM) is part of Natural Resources Canada's altimetry system designed to better meet the users' needs for elevation data and products.The CDEM stems from the existing Canadian Digital Elevation Data (CDED).
 In these data, elevations can be either ground or reflective surface elevations.A CDEM mosaic can be obtained for a pre-defined or user-defined extent.
 The coverage and resolution of a mosaic varies according to latitude and to the extent of the requested area.Derived products such as slope, shaded relief and colour shaded relief maps can also be generated on demand by using the Geospatial-Data Extraction tool.
 Data can then be saved in many formats.The pre-packaged GeoTiff datasets are based on the National Topographic System of Canada (NTS) at the 1:250 000 scale; the NTS index file is available in the Resources section in many formats.

-2021 - Mosaic of High Resolution Digital Elevation Model (HRDEM) at 1m
+STAC-Collection - Mosaic of High Resolution Digital Elevation Model (HRDEM) at 2m

 The High Resolution Digital Elevation Model (HRDEM) Mosaic represents the current and continous coverage of high-resolution elevation data available in Canada.
-This version of the mosaic, available at a spatial resolution of 1 meter, is a combination of DEM data generated from airborne LiDAR data and available at this resolution.
-This data collection includes a digital terrain model (DTM) and a digital surface model (DSM) for the entire coverage.
+This version of the mosaic, available at a spatial resolution of 2 meters, is a combination of DEM data from airborne LiDAR (mainly in the south) and satellite imagery (in the north).
+This data collection includes a digital surface model (DSM) available for the entire coverage, and a digital terrain model (DTM) available only where LiDAR data coverage exists.
 The mosaic product is referenced to the Canadian Geodetic Vertical Datum 2013 (CGVD2013).
 The data in this collection have been reprojected from the source reference system to the Canada Atlas Lambert projection (EPSG:3979).
 In case of overlap between data sources, pixel values are set according to the most recent source. **This third party metadata element follows the Spatio Temporal Asset Catalog (STAC) specification.**

 Tell us what you think!